Inad5050/push_swap/README.md

 Simple Sort (for 2 to 5 numbers): For very small stacks, specific, hard-coded sequences of moves are used to sort them optimally.
 For example, sorting three numbers can be done in a maximum of two moves.

 Large Sort (for more than 5 numbers): A more complex algorithm is used for larger stacks.
-It's a variation of a radix sort or "Turk" algorithm:
+It's a variation of a radix sort or **"Turk" algorithm**:

     1. Push the first two elements from stack_a to stack_b to start.